William de Epworth

 William de Epworth (died after 1348) was an English-born judge and Crown official in Ireland in the reign of King Edward III.
-His career was marked by conflict with two other judges who contested his right to sit as a Baron of the Court of Exchequer (Ireland).Ball p.77 He also faced allegations of corruption in his conduct in another non-judicial office, which were taken very seriously, but of which he was ultimately cleared.
+His career was marked by conflict with two other judges, Nicholas de Snyterby and John de Troye, who contested his right to sit as a Baron of the Court of Exchequer (Ireland).Ball p.77 He also faced allegations of corruption in his conduct in another non-judicial office, which was taken very seriously, but of which he was ultimately cleared.